DMTF/Redfish-Service-Validator/README.md

 The parameter specifies a local directory path to the `ServiceRoot` resource of a Redfish mockup tree.

 The mockup files follow the Redfish mockup style, with the directory tree matching the URI segments under `/redfish/v1`, and with a single `index.json` file in each subdirectory as desired.
-For examples of full mockups, see the Redfish Mockup Bundle (DSP2043) at https://www.dmtf.org/sites/default/files/standards/documents/DSP2043_2024.1.zip.
+For examples of full mockups, see the Redfish Mockups Bundle (DSP2043) at https://www.dmtf.org/dsp/DSP2043.

 Populate the mockup directory tree with `index.json` files wherever problematic resources need to be replaced.
-Any replaced resource will report a Warning in the report to indicate a workaround was used.
+Any replaced resource will report a warning in the report to indicate a workaround was used.

 ### Collection Limit Option